-Bright red, orange, or yellow, watermelon is not just a picnic staple, it is a powerhouse when it comes to adding nutrients to our daily diet.
-Packed with a high water content, Vitamin C, Vitamin A, lycopene, and l-citrulline.
-One serving of watermelon will aid you in your quest for a vibrant, fit, and healthy lifestyle.
+Watermelon is not just a summer picnic staple, it is a powerhouse when it comes to adding nutrients to our daily diet.
+Packed with a high water content, Vitamin C, Vitamin A, lycopene, and L-citrulline, one serving of watermelon will aid you in your quest for a vibrant, fit, and healthy lifestyle.

-Watermelon is 90% water which is why we love eating it on a hot summer day.
-Just one cup of watermelon’s high water content juiciness can refresh and energize you after a good summer workout.
+Plus, watermelon is 90% water which is why we love eating it on a hot summer day.
+Just one cup of watermelon’s high water content juiciness can refresh and energize you after a good summer workout, too!

 The health benefits of watermelon make it more than just a summer side dish or dessert option.
-Watermelon’s high water content and a slew of other vitamins and minerals, will make your body happy!
+Let’s take a closer look at the specific nutrients:

 Lycopene is an antioxidant found in watermelon, and in particular a cis-isometric lycopene.
 Studies have shown that lycopene may have a therapeutic role in the fight against oxidative stress, cancer, cardiovascular disease, and diabetes.
 Bring on the lycopene!

 L-citrulline is an amino acid found in watermelon.
-A recently published study shows that supplementing your diet with l-citrulline offers beneficial vascular improvement when considering heart disease issues.
+A recently published study shows that supplementing your diet with L-citrulline offers beneficial cardio vascular improvement related to heart disease issues.
 The research showed that it reduced resting blood pressure offering a positive response for people with prehypertension and hypertension.
 Additionally, it was shown to improve fitness performance in young adults.

-Vitamin C helps improve your immune health and aids your body in the absorption of iron.
-Eating fruits high in Vitamin C regularly can help you maintain a healthy lifestyle.
-Lots of citrus fruits and foods like watermelon will help keep our immunity powers in check.
+Vitamin C supports your immune health, aids your body in the absorption of iron, and and is an important vitamin used in your body’s healing process.
+Lots of citrus fruits and foods like watermelon will help keep our immune defenses high.

 Vitamin B6 is an important tool to help the human body break down protein.
 It is also instrumental in bolstering your immune system and improving nerve function.

 Citrulline has been found effective in reducing sore muscles after a hard workout.
-The electrolytes and amino acids like citrulline found in watermelon juice help reduce muscle fatigue according to a study published by ACS.
+The electrolytes and amino acids like L-citrulline found in watermelon juice help reduce muscle fatigue, according to a study published by ACS.
 Bottom line, it appears you can exercise harder, eat a cup of watermelon, and reduce your post-workout soreness.
 That sounds like a big win for the weekend warrior and well-trained athlete.

 Citrulline found in watermelon has been associated with a reduction in mild erectile dysfunction according to WebMD.
-However, the research evidence has not been corroborated or conclusive at this time.
-If eating a cup of watermelon may help the cause, it is certainly worth the effort of cutting up a slice or two.
+However, the research evidence has not been corroborated, and it not conclusive at this time.
+But if eating a cup of watermelon may help the cause, it is certainly worth the effort of cutting up a slice or two.

 Fruit salads are the classic, go-to watermelon preparation.
 Everyone loves a big serving of fresh fruit on a hot day.
 Keep it chilled by placing a bowl lined with ice under your salad bowl and the salad will stay cool and fresh for several hours.